Arkansas Social Security Disability Lawyers

 Social security disability benefits are granted to individuals who are no longer able to perform a substantial amount of work due to a physical or mental impairment lasting at least 12 months.

 If your disability lasts longer than 12 months preventing you from working and earning an income, you could qualify for disability benefits.
 Depending on how long you have worked, and the amount of income you have earned will play a part in the number of disability benefits you earn.

 The Social Security Administration provides monthly benefits to people who meet their requirements of disability.
-Due to the complexity of the application and appeals process, the assistance of an attorney can be most helpful to improve your chances of success.
+Due to the complexity of the application and appeals process, the assistance of an attorney can help you improve your chances of success.

-At Caddell Reynolds, we have a staff of attorneys dedicated to helping individuals with disabilities receive social security disability benefits.
+At Caddell Reynolds Law Firm, we have a staff of attorneys dedicated to helping individuals with disabilities receive Social Security Disability benefits.
 Even if your disability benefits have been denied, don’t give up.
-Let our experienced disability lawyers fight to get you the disability benefits you need.
+Let our experienced Arkansas SSD lawyers fight to get you the disability benefits you need.

 Your work and medical history are extremely important when filing for SSD benefits.
 Make sure to keep a detailed record of all medical conditions, doctor visits, and medical records; this is critical.
-At Caddell Reynolds, your case will be handled by an experienced Arkansas Social Security Disability attorney who will make sure your files are up to date and filed properly.
+At Caddell Reynolds Law Firm, your case will be handled by an experienced Arkansas Social Security Disability attorney who will make sure your files are up to date and filed properly.

 If you have a medical or mental condition that affects your daily life, you’re not alone.
 Nearly 1 in 5 adults classified as disabled.
 But while disabling conditions are relatively common among the adult population, the process of applying for federal disability benefits can be complicated.
 This is even more true if your disability was caused by another person’s negligence, whether through an auto accident or medical malpractice.